Your Pre-school and Elementary School in Vienna

 Mixing the water and glycerine for the leave bath got us thinking of what else we can mix to create something new.

+With mixing daily used ingredients, like flour, salt, sunflower oil and water, we made our own playdough in class!
 We measured the exact amount of every ingredient needed and mixed it carefully with the mixer, adding the water slowly in the process.

+Each student helped knead the dough until it was ready to dye with the food colouring.
 We chose our favourite colours and placed the finished playdough in separate bags to keep it from drying.

 Together we looked for a suitable space to keep our new material and are using it for many different literacy and mathematical activities.